Configuring Citrix ADC CPX Using a Configuration File

 Structure of the static configuration file

-As mentioned above, when Citrix ADC CPX is deployed, it is configured based on the configurations specified in the static configuration file.
+As mentioned earlier, when Citrix ADC CPX is deployed, it is configured based on the configurations specified in the static configuration file.

 The static configuration file is a